nus-cs2103-AY1920S1/duke/docs/README.md

 # User Guide
 ## Features
 Welcome to Hi!Bro's User Guide.
-You are able to add tasks and check them though this useful tool.
+You are able to add tasks and check them by using this useful tool.

-### storage feature
+### Storage feature
 1. Hi!bro can read all tasks from `data/tasks.txt`.
-2. save new tasks to the same location
+2. save new tasks to the same location.

 ### Manage feature
 1. add different types of task